 There are two phases of registration each year.
-The annual canvass this year will take place between 2 October 2013 and the 7 February 2014.
 For the rest of the year a system of Rolling Registration is in place.
 Please see the sections below for more information.

-If you change address after the annual canvass is carried out or if your name is missing from the register, you can make a claim to have your details added after 17 February 2014.
+If you change address after the annual canvass is carried out or if your name is missing from the register, you can make a claim to have your details added.
 Claims will be accepted on a monthly basis.
 A claim to be included, or a request for the alteration of any entry must be submitted to Electoral Services at the Council offices at the address at the bottom of this page.

 To receive a registration form, please contact Electoral Services using the details below.